Pingulina/IceRidges_student/initialization_preparation/README.md

 ```

 ## Preparation of the simulation
-### Transformation of measured data sets to json files
+### Storing of data
 To enable the simulation, the data must be transformed to a readable format.
+The `.dat` files are already readable.

+### Getting all mooring locations
+Based an all `.dat` files found in the `mooring_data` folder, the abreviations (`'a'`, `'b'`, etc.) as well as the corresponding positions in latitude and longitude are written to a dict, which is then stored as `.json`.
+If there is already such a `.json` file, the user is asked if this file should be used or if a new one should be generated (which will overwrite the existing one).

+### Old version of transformation to json files
 Therefore, the `.dat` files containing the data are loaded into a Python dictionary and then stored as `.json` files.
 The module `data2json.py` contains different functions. `data2json(file_path, file_name, storage_path)` loads a whitespace seperated data file and stores it as `.json` file.
 The name of the file stays the same.
 The path of the new `.json` file as well as of the exsiting `.dat` file are used as input parameters.
 To enable reading `.csv` data instead, the separation symbol needs to be changed from `''` to `','`.